vishcodex/LLM_scratch_implementation/3_Coding_Attention_Mechanisms/Notes.md

     - RNNs cant directly access earlier hidden states, it soley relies on current hidden state, which encapsulates all relevant information

-**3.2 Capturing data dependencies with attention mechanisms**
+**3.2 Capturing data dependencies with attention mechanisms** -
 - RNNs are good for shorter sentences, but not for longer texts.
 - Researchers developed the Bahdanau attention mechanism for RNNs in 2014
 - This means some input tokes are more important than others for generating output token, this importance is due to attention weights
 - 3 years later in 2017, original transformer architecture papers were released
 - Self-attention mechanism is a mechanism that allows each position in the input sequence to consider relevancy of all other positions in same sequence.
 - self-attention is the key component of contemporary LLMs, such as GPT series

+**3.3 Attending different parts of the input with self-attention**

+- "self" refers to the mechanism's ability to compute attention weights by relating different positions within a single sequence, such as word sentence or pixels in an image.
+- In traditional attention mechanism, the focus is on the relationship between 2 different sequences, such as input sequence and an output sequence.

+**3.3.1 A simple self attention mechanism without trainable weights**

+-